 Frequently Asked Questions

 - The fees are paid in three equal instalments prior to the start of each term.
 For new students, the Term 1 fees must be paid in order to reserve a place.
-The fee rates are set out on the Students Fees page of this website .
+The details of the fees are available on this website in the "Admissions" menu

 5 What is included in the fees?